odradev/odradev.github.io/docusaurus/docs/backends/04-livenet.md

 This principle is used in the Livenet backend - all calls that do not change the state of the blockchain are really executed offline - the only thing that is requested from the node is the current state.
 This is why the `balance_of` call was almost instant and free.

-Basically, if the entrypoint function is not mutable or does not make an external call, it is executed offline and node is used for the state query only.
+Basically, if the entrypoint function is not mutable or does not make a call to an unknown external contract (see [Cross Calls](../basics/10-cross-calls.md)), it is executed offline and node is used for the state query only.
+However, the Livenet needs to know the connection between the contracts and the code, so make sure to deploy or load already deployed contracts

-Take note, that even if the function is not mutable, but the contract is not deployed or loaded, the Livenet backend will not know which code to execute - and a deployment will be executed.

 ## Multiple enviroments